KDE/ghostwriter/README.md

     $ qmake -spec macx-g++
     $ make

-**Note:** If you are a hobbyist OS X developer and can get *ghostwriter* to build, install, and run successfully, please put in a pull request through GitHub with improved instructions for this process.
+**Note:** If you are a hobbyist OS X developer and can get *ghostwriter* to build, install, and run successfully, please put in a pull request for this README file through GitHub with improved instructions for this process.
 Your help would be greatly appreciated.

 Command Line Usage
 ==================